alibaba/TinyNeuralNetwork/docs/FAQ.md

 Q: Some operators such as max_pool2d_with_indices will fail when quantizing

 A: The quantization-aware training of TinyNeuralNetwork is based on that of PyTorch, and only reduces its complexity related to operator fusion and computational graph rewrite.
-TinyNeuralNetwork does not support operators that are not natively supported by PyTorch, such as LeakyReLU and etc. Please wrap up `torch.quantization.QuantWrapper` on those modules.
+TinyNeuralNetwork does not support operators that are not natively supported by PyTorch, such as LeakyReLU and etc. The full table may be seen [here](quantization_support.md#unsupported-operators-in-pytorch-for-static-quantization).
+Please wrap up `torch.quantization.QuantWrapper` on those modules.
 (*More operators are supported in higher versions of PyTorch.
 So, please consult us first or try a higher version if you encounter any failure*)

 #### How to perform mixed precision quantization?